alvinsjoy/Hive/README.md

 ## Features

-- **Onboarding and Profile Creation**
-Effortlessly set up and customize user profiles.
+- **Onboarding and Profile Creation:** Effortlessly set up and customize user profiles.

-- **Communities**
-Create communities, join as members, and post buzz as a community member.
+- **_Communities:** Create communities, join as members, and post thread (buzz) as a community member.

-- **Content Management (CRUD)**
-Create, read, update, and delete Threads (buzzes), Communities, and Profiles.
+- **_Content Management (CRUD):** Create, read, update, and delete threads (buzzes), Communities, and Profiles.

-- **Multi-level Comments**
-Engage in in-depth discussions with nested comments on buzzes.
+- **_Multi-level Comments:** Engage in in-depth discussions with nested comments on buzzes.

-- **Search**
-Discover and connect with profiles and communities using the search functionality.
+- **_Search:** Discover and connect with profiles and communities using the search functionality.

-- **Activity Feed**
-Stay updated with real-time notifications when other users comment on your buzz.
+- **_Activity Feed:** Stay updated with real-time notifications when other users comment on your buzz.

-- **Profile Tabs**
-Display a list of your buzzes and replies for easy access.
+- **_Profile Tabs:** Display a list of your buzzes and replies for easy access.

-- **Community Tabs**
-View buzzes made in the community and members of the community.
+- **_Community Tabs:** View buzzes made in the community and members of the community.

-- **Suggested Communities and Profiles**
-Explore new communities and profiles.
+- **_Suggested Communities and Profiles:** Explore new communities and profiles.

 ## Technologies Used